mzallaghi4/MathsJulia/function.md

 ```

 Step 3: Function Body:
 The function body contains the statements that need to be executed.
 This is where the logic of the function resides.
 In Julia, the function's body is defined using indentation.
-Here's an example of a function that performs a simple calculation:

 ```julia
 function square(x)